ravikirangowd/ravikirangowd/README.md

 # Ravi kiran's Portfolio

 Hello!
 I’m RaviKiran, a 2nd-year BTech student at SVPCET, Puttur.
-Welcome to my portfolio, where I showcase my skills, projects, and journey in B.Tech.
+Welcome to my portfolio, where I showcase my skills, projects, and journey in B.Tech.I am Eager to Waiting to get an opportunities in some Interships and Also Jobs in my early time, i have learned lot of skills like machinelearning libraries matplotlib,sklearn-preprocessing and also  some much of geneartive AI.

 ---
 ## Portfolio Homepage Screenshot